 “Don’t worry, I’m sure we’ll find it,” Bill said.
 “We can always stop and ask for directions.”

 Being lost in an area that was all woods, however, didn’t exactly give us an abundance of direction-providing souls to choose from.
 The only living things we saw were squirrels, and I was pretty sure they couldn’t tell us much.
-It took us nearly three hours to find our way back to the resort.
+It took us over three hours to find our way back to the resort.

 Not that it mattered anyway.
 My husband spent most of the night in the bathroom.

 Sally Breslin is an award-winning humor columnist and the author of “Heed the Predictor,” "There's a Tick in My Underwear!" and “The Common-Sense Approach to Dream Interpretation."
 Contact her at: email@example.com.